- Under $400 ISUP’s – Variety of entry-level inflatable paddle boards reviewed

 PU vs. EPS

-– Fiberglass (PU) boards have polyurethane core and are then covered with fiberglass resin with the fiberglass cloth.
+– Fiberglass (PU) boards have polyurethane core and are then covered with fiberglass resin with fiberglass cloth.

 - Steady in windier conditions